divyatiwari5/divyatiwari5.github.io/README.md

 📧 [me@divyatiwari.me](mailto:me@divyatiwari.me) | [LinkedIn](https://www.linkedin.com/in/divyatiwari5/) | [GitHub](https://github.com/divyatiwari5) | India

 ## Summary
-- Senior Software Engineer with professional experience of 7+ years.
+- Senior Software Engineer with 8+ years of experience, specializing in frontend and full-stack development.
-- Worked with early-stage & mid-stage startups with 100% distributed teams.
-- Possess a strong product understanding, demonstrated consistently through impactful contributions in early-stage startups.
-- Led multiple engineering teams while establishing release cycles, CI/CD processes, and QA processes in multiple early-stage startups.
+- Extensive experience in early- to mid-stage startups, contributing to scalable product designs and rapid growth.
+- Seeking opportunities to work on globally impactful products within aggressive growth-stage startups.
+- Passionate about collaborating across product, design, and engineering functions, enabling user-driven development and impactful solutions.
+- Strong advocate of servant leadership, aiming to lead engineering teams by fostering growth, mentorship, and collaboration.
+- Interested in roles that provide exposure to key stakeholder management and cross-functional operations.
+- Committed to working as a Product Engineer, blending product vision with engineering excellence to drive innovation and success.

 ## Experience